cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/provisioning-with-casc.md

 The parent `base` bundle we explored in the previous lab is also configured to be the default bundle for all managed controllers that do not specify a bundle.
 This allows you to easily manage configuration across all of your organization's managed controllers, but it does not allow for any variations in configuration bundles between controllers.
 Also, the number of manual steps to provision a managed controller, and apply controller specific bundles across numerous controllers, wastes time and is prone to configuration errors.
 Imagine if you had dozens or even hundreds of controllers (like we do in this workshop), things would quickly become very difficult to manage.

 In this lab we will explore a GitOps approach for automating the process of provisioning a controller, to include automating the configuration and assignment of a controller specific configuration bundle.
 This approach is based on individual repositories representing individual controllers, and takes advantage of the Jenkins GitHub Organization project type and CloudBees CI custom marker file we setup earlier.
-After we are done updating the `controller-casc-automation` Jenkins pipeline script in our copy of the `ops-controller` repository, a new controller will be provisioned any time you add a new GitHub repository with a `controller.yaml` file to your workshop GitHub Organization.
+After we are done updating the `controller-casc-update` Jenkins pipeline script in our copy of the `ops-controller` repository, a new controller will be provisioned any time you add a new GitHub repository with a `controller.yaml` file to your workshop GitHub Organization.
 The managed controller will be provisioned with the configuration bundle from the associated GitHub repository (one other approach may be to use folders in one repository to represent each controller).

 ## GitOps for Controller Provisioning with CloudBees CI Configuration Bundles